 Year 9 Elective Program

-This class focusses on a range of local Agricultural enterprises including Dairy and Beef farming.
-The major focus is on Cattle with topics including: introduction to cattle (breeds, structure, feed requirements, pests and disease); basic cattle handling skills (working in cattle yards, grooming and washing); basic ring craft (leading); caring for livestock/livestock management, understanding of the beef industry.
+This class focuses on a range of local Agricultural enterprises including Dairy and Beef farming.
+The major focus is on livestock with topics including: Introduction to Livestock (breeds, structure, feed requirements, pests and disease), Basic Livestock Handling Skills, Basic Farm Maintenance (including fencing, caring for livestock and an introduction to poultry management).
 Old clothes and steel capped work boots are required for this subject.

 Coding and Robotics

 The practical application of coding and programming in the evolving world of robotics is one of the most quickly developing areas in society.
 This course will involve students in the development, building and programming of robots in order to solve problems.
 Robots may be designed with aims to undertake obstacle avoidance, to sense surroundings or to be controlled remotely.
 Hardware utilised in this course will include the BBC Micro:bit and Arduinos and may include the opportunity to 3D print robotic parts designed by students.